dorana/RazorEnhancedScripts/README.md

 You may then save this path and mark a rune for it with the same name(this can be done automatically).
 These paths can later be replayed automatically.

-The script will handle smelting, and supports the use of mining satchelm it can also be toggled to use Bag of sending to send the largest ingot pile to your bank.
+The script will handle smelting, and supports the use of mining satchel it can also be toggled to use Bag of sending to send the largest ingot pile to your bank.
-This happens when you go over your carry capcity after the smelting process.
+This happens when you go over your carry capacity after the smelting process.

 The script does not handle ambushes or approaching players, while the script can run unattended it's not recommended, and may violate server rules,